 To attain the best results, you can add some coarse-grained sand, pecan shells, ground bard, and pumice.
 These materials ensure the healthy growth of your jade plants.

-For maximum result, the perfect soil should be accompanied by a perfect pot.
+For maximum results, the perfect soil should be accompanied by a perfect pot.
 One of the best pots you can try for your jade plants is the old terra cotta.

 The reason why I recommend this is that these pots are porous and provide a fast drying process for the jade plants.
 These pots are safer for the plants than plastic or ceramic pots.